influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

   - Use `__PREVIOUS_RESULT__` to build from data in the previous cell.
   - Enter a Flux script to transform your data.
 - **Transform: Downsample**:
-  - Apply an aggregate and a window period to downsample data.
+  - Window data by time and apply an aggregate to each window to downsample data.
   - For more information, see [Downsample data with notebooks](/influxdb/cloud/notebooks/downsample/).
 - **Pass-through: Markdown**: Enter explanatory notes or other information for yourself or one of your team members in Markdown.
 - **Pass-through: Visualization**: